 - What are your main priorities when cooking in the restaurant?

 - Has there ever been a complaint filed against you?
-If yes, what were they for?
+What were they for?

 - Why are you interested in working with us as opposed to other restaurants?